Decision-Making: Policies and Ethics in Health Care and Public Health

 Ethics

-Recessions challenge the perception of health care as a public good and not a commodity.
-In our global market for health care services, economic pressures may drain trained care-givers from developing countries where they are most needed.
+Recessions challenge the perception of health care as a public good, not a commodity.
+In our global market for health care services, economic pressures may drain trained caregivers from developing countries where they are most needed.
 However, those workers may support the economies of their country of origin with the money they send home.
 The social responsibility of physicians may become more irksome and therefore less respected, leading to ethical questioning of privilege and obligation in the medical profession.

 From Noyahr LA, Leung K, Uy P. The economic crisis and medicine forum: a guided inquiry model for exploring topics in medicine and society.
 Presented at Canadian Conference on Medical Education.
 St John’s, Newfoundland, May 2010.